Step 7.3

 • Do the aged care home (nursing home) staff - including administrative staff, kitchen staff, cleaning and maintenance staff – seem friendly and professional?
 Do they greet you with a smile?

 • Do residents and care staff look happy and engaged?
-Do the interactions between staff and between staff and residents seem friendly and respectful?
+Do the interactions between staff and residents seem friendly and respectful?

 • Is the environment pleasant and welcoming?